mayurj747/turtlebot-gym-gazebo/README.md

     turtlebot_dqn_2 loads weights of the DQN trained for "Exploration without Directed Bias" (refer report) .
 Replace with turtlebot_dqn_1 for "Exploration with Directed Bias".

  Weight files are located `./models`.

+ To launch jupyter-notebook hosted inside the container on the host machine's browser, after the container has been launched using `run_demo.bash`:

+`jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`

 ## Installation